The NEMO Dagger 2 is a full-featured backpacking tent with a carefully considered design.

 Weight and Packed Size

-This tent is well-suited to experienced backpackers looking to bring creature comforts to their next adventure but is easy enough to assemble that first-timers can easily set it up without assistance.
+The NEMO Dagger 2 is targeted to the backpacker that seeks both performance and creature comfort from their tent.
+It is well-suited to experienced backpackers looking to bring some style to their next adventure but is also easy enough to assemble that first-timers will find a lot to like about it as well.

 We love the Dagger 2 so much that we wanted to see if its 3-person sibling offers the same great experience.

 The Dagger 3 comes with all of the same carefully considered design features, material, and durability of the 2.
 If you have a furry friend that enjoys the trail as much as you do, this version is an excellent option.
 It adds on an additional half a pound, bringing the total weight of the tent up to 4.25 lbs.
 If you are able to split it three ways (poles, tent, and fly), it's less per person than the 2P.
 The extra material also adds on an inch to the diameter of the packed size when rolled and stored in its bag.